 Step 7 – Choose your Ad Format

-First, in the “Identity” section, make sure you select the correct Facebook page and Instagram account to run your ads from.
+First, in the “Identity” section, select the correct Facebook page and Instagram account to run your ads from.

-If you’re creating your ad from scratch, select your ad format choosing from either a carousel, single image, single video or slideshow, depending on the creative that you want to share.
+If you’re creating your ad from scratch, select your ad format choosing from either a carousel, single image, single video or slideshow.
+This is depending on the creative that you want to share.

 If there’s a post on your Instagram or Facebook account that you wish to use as your ad, then switch to the ‘Use existing post’ view and select the post from the list.